Semrush helps you:

 So I skipped explanations.

-Your target audience not only defines the topics you’ll cover, but the content formats that you focus on.
+Your target audience not only defines the topics you’ll cover, but the form of content marketing that you focus on.

 For example, a few years back I noticed that more and more of my target audience was learning about marketing from YouTube.
-So I decided to launch a YouTube channel so that my content would get in front of my peeps.
+So I launched a YouTube channel so my content would get in front of my peeps.

-Fortunately, figuring out your target audience isn’t a hard or complicated process.
+Fortunately, figuring out your target audience isn’t a complex or complicated process.

-In fact, if you talk to customers on a regular basis, you probably already have a good idea of what types of problems they have… problems that your audience can help solve.
+In fact, if you talk to customers regularly, you probably already have a good idea of what problems they have… problems that your audience can help solve.

 And if you want to dig deep into who your content’s audience will be, I recommend trying HubSpot’s “Make My Persona” tool.